-We are self insured for certain employee medical claims and maintain stop loss insurance for individual claims.
+We are self-insured for certain employee medical claims and maintain stop loss insurance for individual claims.
 We have large deductible insurance programs in place for workers compensation, property and general liability claims.
 We maintain and review at least monthly our claim and loss history to assist in assessing our future liability for these claims.
 We also use professional service providers, such as account administrators and actuaries, to help us accumulate and assess this information.
-As of December 31, 2013 and December 31, 2012, we had \$15.8 million and \$14.6 million, respectively, of insurance reserves for both known and unknown employee medical, workers compensation, property and general liability claims.
-Expenses associated with employee medical, workers compensation, property and general liability claims from continuing operations, including premiums for insurance coverage, for the years ended December 31, 2013, 2012 and 2011, totaled \$25.2 million, \$23.2 million and \$20.9 million, respectively.
+As of December 31, 2014 and December 31, 2013, we had \$14.4 million and \$15.8 million, respectively, of insurance reserves for both known and unknown employee medical, workers compensation, property and general liability claims from continuing operations, including premiums for insurance coverage, for the years ended December 31, 2014, 2013 and 2012, totaled \$27.1 million, \$25.2 million and \$23.2 million, respectively.